mrYakamoto/blog-1-anonymous-blog/README.md

 We want to support the operation for tags: "Show me all posts with a given tag."

 Tags will be created via the `Post`-creation form.
+You should add controller tests for these routes.
+We're not going to specify how to implement these henceforth, but you are now responsible for realizing which routes should be tested and how they should be tested.
+Simply because the requirements of challenges do not require you to write a test, you discern when the addition of a test should be wise.
+This is just like The Real World.&trade;

 ### Release 1: Models & Validations